 Poor Nutrition in Childhood Likely Behind a Global Height Gap

-(CN) — A study which assessed the height and weight of 65 million school-aged children and adolescents across the world and found wide variations likely due to health and quality of diet.
+(CN) — A study which assessed the height and weight of 65 million school-aged children and adolescents across the world found wide variations likely due to health and quality of diet.

 For instance, the study revealed that the average 19-year-old girl in Bangladesh and Guatemala — the nations with the world’s shortest girls — is the same height as the average 11-year-old girl in the Netherlands, the nation with the tallest children.